school-Tygo-van-den-Hurk/TUe-DZC30-Game-Design-III-2023-2024/README.md

 > This application is for Design for Games &amp; Play III, a course for the [TU/e](https://www.tue.nl/en/).
-The project is still visible at [gamedesign3.school.tygo.van.den.hurk.dev](https://gamedesign3.school.tygo.van.den.hurk.dev/home) in a decommissioned state.

 <br>
 <center>